 Strategies using the stochastics and RSI will provide similar trading signals as both are oscillators.
 It’s better to focus your attention towards on-chart indicators, as these interact directly with the price action.

-To this point, while the MACD is not an oscillator, it stifles the effectiveness of the RVI indicator.
+To this point, while the MACD is not an oscillator, it stifles the effectiveness of the RVI indicator strategy.
 So, by the time the MACD provides a trade signal, the buying opportunity is gone.

 The Bollinger Band strategy will produce many signals as stocks will often cross above and below the 20-period moving average.
 Because as a trader, avoiding overdoing it is always a great idea.

 Therefore, out of the five strategies, I would have to say the RVI with two moving averages is the best for day trading.